RajuVarghese/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-4-1.png)

-The most active interval (ie the 5-minute interval with the most number of steps) is shown together the highest step count.
+The most active interval (ie the 5-minute period with the most number of steps) is shown together the highest step count.